Tools & Alternatives

 What to Look for in an Excel Timesheet Alternative

-Look for a tool that lets you:
+Look for something that helps you:

-- Enter time quickly and consistently
+- Enter time quickly

 - Review and report on time easily

-- Reduce manual cleanup before billing or reporting
+- Reduce manual cleanup before invoicing

-Create a Free AccountSpreadsheet vs Time Tracking Software
+Open the guideSpreadsheet vs Time Tracking Software

 Spreadsheets are flexible, but they are also highly manual.
+Dedicated time tracking software gives you more structure, which usually leads to more consistency.

 - Projects